TerryV8/click-count/docs/maven_unit_test.md

 Even if unit testing is the practice of testing small pieces of code, typically individual functions, alone and isolated.
 If your test uses some external resource, like the network or a database, it’s not a unit test.
 It would more likely be an Integration test.

 As the name suggests, in integration testing the idea is to test how parts of the system work together – the integration of the parts.
 Integration tests are similar to unit tests, but there’s one big difference: while unit tests are isolated from other components, integration tests are not.
-As a result, when validating integration test results, you could for example validate a database related test by querying the database to check the database state is correct.
+As a result, when validating integration test results, you could, for example, validate a database related test by querying the database to check the database state is correct.